Playwright vs. Puppeteer in 2024: Which Should You Choose

 Object Methods Meaning

-goto() Visit a page for the first time
+goto() Visit a page for the first time.

-screenshot() To screenshot a page.
+screenshot() Screenshot a page.

-keyboard.press() This method lets you specify the key to press.
+keyboard.press() Specify the key to press.

 locator() The locator class grabs elements using multiple selector combinations.

-Web Scraping with Playwright
+Web Scraping With Playwright

-Start by importing the Playwright and filesystem (fs) modules to save the scraped data in a CSV file.
+Start by importing the Playwright and filesystem modules.

 scraper.js